 The European Forces Swim League (EFSL) was formed in the summer of 1975 as an outgrowth of U.S. and Allied Armed Forces community sponsored swim teams.
 The League was created in response to a recognized need to provide an organized competitive swimming program for the youth of military and civilian members stationed in Europe.
 The EFSL is not intended to be competitive with, or draw participants from the local, regional or national European competitive swimming programs.

 The original teams of the EFSL were Berlin, Heidelberg, Lahr, Mannheim, Stuttgart and SHAPE of which Berlin, SHAPE and Stuttgart remain active.
-Since then the League has steadily increased in membership to 18 teams located in Germany, Belgium, Italy, Portugal, Spain, England and The Netherlands.
+Since then the League has steadily increased in membership to 17 teams and swimmers located in Germany, Belgium, Italy, Portugal, Spain, England, Bahrain and The Netherlands.
 American and NATO communities are represented.
 We have recently added members from smaller military communities that are unserved by a competitive swimming team through our Unattached Swimmer program.

 The EFSL has six competitive age levels: 8 and under, 9/10, 11/12, 13/14, 15/16 and 17/19.
 Each level provides a stepping stone for a swimmer to progress through successive levels of competition.
 Teams which are located with Department of Defense schools also can have HIgh school teams in accordance with the EFSL Memorandum of Undestanding with DoDDea (see handouts).